Azure Monitor Network Insights

 You can select any item in the grid view.
 Select the icon in the Flowlog Configuration Status column to edit the NSG flow log and Traffic Analytics configuration.
 Select the value in the Alert column to go to the traffic alerts configured for the selected NSG.
 Similarly, you can go to the Traffic Analytics view by selecting the Traffic Analytics Workspace.

 The Alert box on the right side of the page provides a view of all Traffic Analytics workspace-based alerts across all subscriptions.
 Select the alert counts to go to a detailed alerts page.

 Diagnostic Toolkit provides access to all the diagnostic features available for troubleshooting the network.
 You can use this drop-down list to access features like packet capture, VPN troubleshooting, connection troubleshooting, next hop, and IP flow verify:

 Availability of resources

 By default, all networking resources are visible in Network Insights.
-Customers can click on the resource type for viewing resource health and metrics (if available), subscription details, location, etc. A subset of networking resources have been Onboarded.
+Customers can select the resource type for viewing resource health and metrics (if available), subscription details, location, etc. A subset of networking resources has been Onboarded.
 For Onboarded resources, customers have access to a resource specific topology view and a built-in metrics workbook.
 These out-of-the-box experiences make it easier to explore resource metrics and troubleshoot issues.

 Resources that have been onboarded are: